Bar & Court Admissions

 Awards & Recognitions

-Mr. Jacobs has been named to the list of Southern California Rising Stars by Super Lawyers Magazine and has been selected for inclusion in the Southern California Super Lawyers for 2015, 2016 & 2017.
+The Los Angeles Business Journal recently selected Mr. Jacobs as one of the 50 "very best litigators" in L.A.
+Mr. Jacobs has also been named to the list of Southern California Rising Stars by Super Lawyers Magazine, and has been included in the Southern California Super Lawyers for 2015, 2016, 2017, and 2018.

 Breach of Contract, Bad Faith: An insurance carrier came to M&R after being sued for allegedly failing to cover damages in a construction defect lawsuit.
 During a three-week trial, Mr. Jacobs successfully defended the client against breach of contract and bad faith allegations with a potential exposure over $17 million.
 The Court ruled in our favor, and the decision was affirmed by the California Court of Appeals.